Strategic Plan: Protecting Future Generations

 PROTECT those who are most vulnerable to the effects of chemicals found in Minnesota and who are least able to modify their environment to avoid exposure.

 - Women of childbearing age

 - Disadvantaged communities

-Data collected could be integrated with MN Environmental Public Health Tracking Program's environmental monitoring and health data, and used to inform public health action and decisions by communities, policy makers, and public health officials.
-Individuals also can use the information to make personal health choices.
+Data can be integrated with the MN Tracking Program, and used to inform public health action and decisions by communities, policy makers, and public health officials.
+Individuals can use the information to make personal health choices.

 This Strategic Plan was developed with our expert Advisory Panel and is based on lessons learned from biomonitoring projects, meetings with diverse stakeholders, and national guidance.
 More information can be found in our 2013 Legislative Report.